yingzheng18/yingzheng18.github.io/_pages/about.md

 # 👩🏼‍💻 About Me

 My name is Ying Zheng (郑莹 in Chinese).
 I am currently a Ph.D. student at Fudan University, advised by Prof. <a href='https://scholar.google.com/citations?user=gmiMkc0AAAAJ&hl=zh-CN'>Yuedong Xu</a> and Prof. <a href='https://scholar.google.com/citations?hl=zh-CN&user=4KcxzhoAAAAJ&view_op=list_works&sortby=pubdate'>Xin Wang</a>.
-Additionally, I am fortunate to work closely with <a href="https://ljiao.github.io/">Lei Jiao</a>
+Additionally, I am fortunate to work closely with Prof. <a href="https://ljiao.github.io/">Lei Jiao</a>
 at University of Oregon and Prof. <a href='https://scholar.google.com/citations?user=UnsBY_AAAAAJ&hl=zh-CN'>Zongpeng Li</a> at Tsinghua University.

 # 📝 Research